 Then, just wait until the drive disappears from your desktop before pulling it out.
 This can sometimes take up to 5 seconds.

-Method 2: The Finder menu method
+2. The Finder menu method

-Another way to safely eject media drives from your Mac is to open a Finder window while you have a drive plugged in to your computer.
+Another way to safely eject media drives from your Mac is to open a Finder window while you have a drive plugged into your computer.

 Now, just wait until the drive disappears from the sidebar; when it does, you’re safe to remove it from your computer.

-Method 3: The Trash method
+3. The Trash method

 The last way we’ll be showing you to safely eject media from your Mac is the Trash method.